bs3102798/E-commerce-back-end/README.md

 # How to run
-IN the intergreated terminaal
+-In the intergreated terminaal
-run mysql -u root -p
+-run mysql -u root -p
-source db/schema.sql
+-source db/schema.sql
-exit with \q
+-exit with \q
-run npm run seed
+-run npm run seed
-run npm run watch nodemon
+-run npm run watch nodemon
-once the application is runing use the localhost in Insomnia then click send which done correctly the infomaton should be seen
+-once the application is runing use the localhost in Insomnia -then click send which done correctly the infomaton should be seen